ealmansi/set-interval-async/README.md

 - **Fixed**: The given function is called repeatedly, guaranteeing a fixed delay of `interval` milliseconds between the end of one execution and the start of the following one.<br><br>![Fixed setIntervalAsync diagram.](https://github.com/ealmansi/set-interval-async/raw/master/assets/fixed.png)

 You can choose whichever strategy works best for your application.
 When in doubt, the `Dynamic` strategy will likely suffice for most use cases, keeping the interval as close as possible to the desired one.

-# Examples

-To see a full set of examples and how to run them, check out our [examples](https://github.com/ealmansi/set-interval-async/tree/master/examples) directory.

 # Documentation